We think this movie stands out for:

-Parents need to know that this movie involves a plot to suck the life force out of children (and one little girl dies that way).
+Parents need to know that Hocus Pocus has lasting Halloween appeal for kids (and adults).
+It involves a plot to suck the life force out of children; one little girl dies that way.
 A couple of high school bullies harass a male classmate in a graveyard, asking him for "smokes" and "hash" and finally stealing his shoes.
-There are mild sexual references, such as a high school boy hugging his pillow and murmuring, "Oh, Allison, you're so soft," as well as some frisky flirting from one of the witches.
+There are a few mild sexual references, such as a high school boy hugging his pillow and murmuring, "Oh, Allison, you're so soft," as well as some frisky flirting from one of the witches.
 The main character is teased about being a virgin.
 The body of an "unfaithful lover" rises from the grave.
-Main features of the story are a book bound in human skin and a candle made from the fat of a hanged man.
-A tale is told about the Devil, and there are various gross-out moments.
+Items that play key roles in the story are a book bound in human skin and a candle made from the fat of a hanged man.
+Words including "damn" are used infrequently.
+A tale is told about the devil, and there are various gross-out moments.
 But it's important to note that all of the above is done in the playful, spooky spirit of Halloween.

 What's the story?

 Three hundred years ago in Salem, Mass., three witches murdered a little girl and cursed her older brother, Thackery, turning him into an immortal cat.
 The witches, better known as the Sanderson Sisters, are hanged for the crime, but just before their sentence is carried out, Winnie Sanderson (Bette Midler), casts a spell to bring them back to life on a future Halloween night.
 When present-day high schooler Max lights a bewitched candle, he unwittingly performs the exact act that will bring the sisters back to life.
 With the help of Thackery, Max and his friends do their best to outwit, outrun, and outlast the witches in HOCUS POCUS.